ViscousTests/website/content/docs/gaming/fps-principles.md

 every unit of movement you make will expose a lot more of you than if you were further from the corner.

+## Cover

+In games like Apex Legends, it's a good principle to keep part of your screen obscured by cover when fighting, to give your opponent a smaller area to hit.

 ## Influences

  - [Great break down by CoachNihil of kandyrew's